Boca Raton Resort & Club

 The Entity Esmerelda

-Fondly thought of by staff and guests, considered to be the mascot by many of the Boca Raton Resort.
+Fondly thought of by staff and guests, considered by many to be the mascot of the Boca Raton Resort.

 Her unseen presence is noticed via the scent of roses and a cool, comforting breeze which suddenly fills the hallways, lobby and museum area of Addison’s artifacts.